 This is one of the more popular scenic drives.
 It is usually appropriate for any high clearance four wheel drive vehicle.
 Longbed crewcab pickups will have difficulty on some tight turns near Twin Point as the road winds through the pinyon trees.
 The road is usually impassible December - February due to snow, ice, and mud.

 Pakoon Springs and the Historic Tassi Ranch

 This is a great 4x4 drive from October - April to explore the Pakoon Basin and two of its largest springs at Pakoon and Tassi, as well as the historic ranch ruin at Tassi.
-This area is not recommended in summer due to extreme temperatures sometimes in excess of 120 degrees Fahrenheit (49 degrees Celsius).
+This area is not recommended in summer due to extreme temperatures often in excess of 110 degrees Fahrenheit (43 degrees Celsius).

 Grand Gulch Mine

 This is a destination of choice for those seeking the ruins of an extensive mining operation without the need for a Jeep or UTV.
 All high clearance 4x4 vehicles should be able to reach this site most of the year unless Upper Pigeon Canyon has flooded in the monsoon season.
 The road is sometimes impassible December - February due to snow, ice, and mud.

 Whitmore Canyon Overlook, Frog Spring, and Whitmore Point